-Step Action 1 Does the customer require physical intervention, physical restraints, or chemical restraints?
-If YES, STOP.
+Step Action 1 Does the customer require physical intervention, physical restraints, or chemical restraints? • If YES, STOP.
 Give the customer a score of 3.
 If NO, continue to step 2.
 NOTE If a chemical restraint is used, confirm that it is prescribed specifically for this behavior

-Can the customer be verbally redirected with difficulty?
+- Can the customer be verbally redirected with difficulty?

 2 If YES, STOP.
 Give the customer a score of 2.
-If No, continue to step 3.
+If No If No, continue to step 3.
 Is the customer easy to verbally redirect?
 3 If YES, STOP.
 Give the customer a score of 1.
 If NO, continue to step 4.
-Does the customer's behavior not need intervention?
-4 If YES, STOP.
-Give the customer a score of 0.
-If NO, the customer meets some scoring criteria above, go back to step 1.
+Does the customer's behavior not need intervention? bees the customer's behavior not need intervention: 4 If YES, STOP.
+Give the customer a score of 0. - • If NO, the customer meets some scoring criteria above, go back to step 1.
+L

-Term Definition II namical ractrainte A medication prescribed specifically to stop or reduce the self-injurious behavior.
-IPhysical restraints Physical devices that restrict movement to protect a customer from injury.
+Term Definition A medication prescribed specifically to stop or reduce the self-injurious behavior.
+Physical devices that restrict movement to protect a customer from injury.